orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 The most important configuration variables are shown in the table above.
 The simplest way to provide configuration variables is via the command line ``-D`` option:

+**Notes about Ubuntu 22**
+The release 7.4.2 added support for Ubuntu 22 by upgrading some libs such as GDAL and HDF4.
+The Cmake version in Ubuntu 22 is 3.22 and cannot recognize the old Boost 1.69 properly, So if you build otb via the Superbuild you HAVE TO ACTIVATE the following option in your superbuild configuration :
+``USE_SYSTEM_BOOST=ON``.

+It is recommended to build this version with gcc-9 maximum.
+OTB 7.4 includes an old version of Qt and other libs, that cannot compile with gcc > 10

+**Notes about LIBKML**
+libKML was disabled because the project is deprecated since 2015, and the source files are gone from the server it depends on very old version of zlib / minizip with some known CVEs so we had to deactivate this support in the Superbuild You can continue building OTB with KML support by using your system version of libkml by adding the option : ``USE_SYSTEM_LIBKML=ON``

 ::